O) Provisions, Contingent Assets and Contingent Liabilities

 The Company's financial liabilities comprise mainly trade payables.
 The Company's financial assets comprise mainly investments, loans, trade receivables, cash and cash equivalents and other balances with banks.
 The Company's financial risk management is an integral part of how to plan and execute its business strategies.

-The Company's activities expose it to market risk, interest rate risk and foreign currency risk.
 The Board of Directors ('Board') oversee the management of these financial risks.
 The risk management policies of the Company guides the management to address uncertainties in its endeavour to achieve its stated and implicit objectives.
 It prescribes the roles and responsibilities of the Company's Management, the structure for managing risks and the framework for risk management.
-The framework seeks to identify, assess and mitigate financial risks in order to minimize potential adverse effects on the Company's financial performance.
+The framework seeks to identify, assess and mitigate financial risks in order to minimise potential adverse effects on the Company's financial performance.

-The following disclosures summarize the Company's exposure to financial risks and information regarding use of derivatives employed to manage exposures to such risks.
+The following disclosures summarise the Company's exposure to financial risks and information regarding use of derivatives employed to manage exposures to such risks.
 Quantitative sensitivity analysis have been provided to reflect the impact of reasonably possible changes in market rates on the financial results, cash flows and financial position of the Company.

 (i) Credit risk